-Personally though, if I had to pick a clear winner and decide on a pair of karate mitts for my own child from the options above…I think it’s fair to say that I would most likely opt for the Wesling gloves.
+Personally though, if I had to pick a clear winner and decide on a pair of karate gloves for my own child from the options above…I think it’s fair to say that I would most likely opt for the Wesling gloves.

 This is partly because in terms of quality they are very close to Adidas (both being WKF approved) and I think the difference in price between these two indicates the Weslings as the better option but still with enough quality to provide lasting protection for a good few months’/years’ training.

-The Pro Force gloves are okay for light or limited contact but to my mind, they won’t stand up to any real wear & tear for too long, which is why simply buying the first or cheapest pair of karate mitts that you lay eyes on is not always going to be the best option for your kids long-term.
+The Pro Force gloves are okay for light or limited contact but to my mind, they won’t stand up to any real wear & tear for too long, which is why simply buying the first or cheapest pair of karate gloves that you lay eyes on is not always going to be the best option for your kids long-term.